gmazzap/Faber/README.md

       }
     }

-We register first class in the container, like so:
+And first class is registered in the container, like so:

     $container['foo'] = function() {
       return new Foo;
     }

-To get result from `Baz` class we can do something like:
+To get call `getResult()` method of `Baz` class, is possible to do something like:

     $result = $container['foo']->getBar()->getBaz()->getResult(); // 'Result!'

 Fine.
-But (since version 1.1) in Faber we can also do:
+But (since version 1.1) in Faber is also possible to do:

     $result = $container['foo->getBar->getBaz->getResult'] // 'Result!'